MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/administer/configure-security-groups.md

 > [!NOTE]
 >
-> - Users are added to or removed from a group team based on their membership to the linked Azure AD security group.
+> - Users are added to or removed from a group team based on their membership to the linked Entra ID security group.
 > - Access to Dataverse data is governed by team membership with access levels differentiated between SAP integration user and SAP integration admin security role assignments to the teams.
 > - The Dataverse group team setup in the Power Platform admin center can also be seen in the SAP Admin app for reference.